Metaverse & Personal Data: Beware of Today’s Future

 In addition, the purposes must be included in the information to be provided at the time of collection (Article 13).
 Even in the example of a game, the metaverse must be able to provide this information to the person concerned, we could for example consider information mentions at the time of the creation of the account in order to warn of the future of the surname, first name, e-mail, etc. Indeed, this new virtual world is not a “no rights” zone.
 The processed data is protected and can be protected simply by being established on European territory.
 Thanks to its extended material and territorial scope, the provisions of GDPR are intended to be considered with regard to the metaverse.

-2) Processing metaverse data according to GDPR
+ii) Processing metaverse data according to GDPR

 The metaverse, although being by definition virtual, almost unreal, cannot be exempted from any constraint resulting from our reality, both on the legal and legislative level.
 It remains subject to the cardinal principles of lawfulness, loyalty and transparency(article 5.1.c).
 As such, a client of the metaverse must be able to consult the policy implemented to process these data.

 Furthermore, the issue of user consent must not be overlooked.
 On the one hand, it can be problematic because it could be given by a minor.
-Indeed, the consentof a minor under 15 years of age is not valid in France: they cannot give consent alone for certain processing.
+Indeed, the consent of a minor under 15 years of age is not valid in France: they cannot give consent alone for certain processing.
 Elsewhere, this majority differs, which could imply the design of a metaverse specific to the national regulations of each country, far from its original idea of “universality”.
 For a minor, consent must come from the legal guardian.
 However, in reality, it is not very practical to leave one’s virtual reality helmet, one’s controllers, to give it to an adult capable of giving valid consent.
 More generally, it is difficult to obtain free, informed, unambiguous, specific and explicit consent from a child or an adult when consent is a condition for access to a game… In fact, this consent may be biased and its validity questioned.
 In this sense, considering basing data collection on consent does not seem rational: other legal bases should be considered.

 However, Facebook, a pioneer of the metaverse, has assured that it wants to build this world in a responsible and reasoned way: (“[…] minimize the amount of data that’s used, build technology to enable privacy-protective data uses and give people transparency and control over their data”).
 This opportunity to control one’s data is a real challenge, one that is ambitious for Web 3.
 However, this prerogative still seems difficult to achieve in the metaverse, even though Facebook’s engineers have admitted their inability to know what the data will be used for in the future, or even to locate the data collected.
 It remains to be seen whether the promise is kept.